ShaunCurtis/Blazr.FluxGate/Readme.md

 1. Mutations are defined in pure methods.
 1. Mutation occurs by passing an action to a Dispatcher.

+In addition it implements:
+1. State tracking.
+Important when applying the Flux pattern to composite [Aggregate] data objects.
-In addition it implements the concept of the keyed store that maintains multiple individual stores of a specific type with a unique key.
+1. A keyed store that maintains multiple individual stores of a specific type with a unique key.

 You can see two examples: